epomazdo/epomazdo/README.md

 ### 🧠 About Me

-I'm a backend developer focused on building reliable, scalable, and maintainable services in **Go**.
+I'm a backend developer focused on building scalable services and **RESTful APIs** with **Go**.
-I have strong experience designing and developing **RESTful APIs**, integrating services, and working with containerized infrastructure.
-I’m passionate about writing clean code, optimizing performance, and automating development workflows.
+I enjoy writing clean, efficient code and deploying containerized applications in production.

 ---